 Step By Step Instructions

-1. Add the sushi rice to the rice cooker bowl and cover it with water.
-Rinse 3-4 times using your hands to stir the rice until the water looks less milky (it’s okay if it’s not completely clear).
+1. Add rice to the rice cooker bowl and cover it with water.
+Rinse 3-4 times, stirring with your hands, until the water becomes less milky.
 Drain well.

 2. Add water to the 3-cup line measure in your rice cooker.
 If you have any extra water, discard it.
 Place the rice cooker bowl into the rice cooker and close the lid.
 Select the rice cook setting or cook according to your rice cooker’s instructions.

-4. Transfer the cooked rice to a large, shallow container (5.6L) and using the rice paddle, gently break it up.
-Drizzle the sushi vinegar evenly on top, and using a lifting/cutting motion, mix with the rice paddle until combined.
-Cover with plastic wrap so that it is touching the surface, and let cool to room temperature before using in sushi rolls.
+Transfer the cooked rice to a large, shallow container (5.6L) and gently break it up using the rice paddle or a wooden spoon.
+Drizzle the sushi vinegar evenly on top, and using a lifting/cutting motion, mix until well combined.
+Push the rice to one side of the container, cover it with plastic wrap so that it touches the surface, and let it cool to room temperature before using it in sushi rolls.

 - Use the correct type of rice.
-Buy short or medium grain rice labelled “sushi rice” for best results.
+Buy short or medium-grain white rice labelled “sushi rice” for best results.
 I often use medium-grain rice in this recipe.

 - Add sushi vinegar to hot rice for better absorption and easier mixing.

-To reheat sushi rice, cover it with plastic wrap or a damp towel and microwave at 30-second intervals until warm.
-Now it’s ready to be used for making more sushi rolls.
+To reheat: Cover the sushi rice with plastic wrap or a damp towel and microwave it in 30-second intervals until warm.
+Once reheated, it’s ready to be used to make more sushi rolls.

 Frequently Asked Questions

-Yes, in the US, labelled medium grain rice is commonly referred to as sushi rice.
-Short-grain and medium-grain rice are pretty alike and can be used interchangeably.
+Yes, in the US, medium-grain rice is commonly referred to as sushi rice.
+Short-grain and medium-grain rice are alike, so you can use them interchangeably.

-Rice amounts in sushi rolls vary depending on size and type.
-A half sheet of seaweed needs about 2/3 to 3/4 cup of rice, and a full sheet requires about 1 1/2 cups.
+The amount of rice in sushi rolls varies depending on size and type.
+A half sheet of seaweed needs about 2/3 to 3/4 cup of rice and a full sheet requires about 1 to 1 1/2 cups.

 DID YOU MAKE THIS SUSHI RICE?